ifiokjr/tsconfig-resolver/README.md

 ## Usage

 `tsconfig-resolver` is designed to be used inside your node project.
+It automatically populates the extends field so that the configuration received is the same as would be used by any consuming TypeScript project.

 <br />